Logan County License Hearing Guide

 Possible Outcomes

-• What You Can Drive For: A restricted license typically limits you to driving to and from work, school, medical appointments, and other court-approved activities.
+• What You Can Drive For: A restricted license typically allows driving for work, school, medical appointments, and other essential needs.

-• IID Requirement: Depending on the severity of your DUI offense and your driving record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Ohio law may require the installation of an Ignition Interlock Device (IID) as a condition of a restricted license, especially for repeat offenders.

 Getting Your License Back